-The aim of the Mini Princesses classes is to teach the children about how to understand their emotions, use their imagination and generally be better people but being kind and courteous.
+The aim of the Mini Princesses classes is to teach the children about how to understand their emotions.
+Also, to let them use their imagination and generally be better people but being kind and courteous.
 Just think of it as classes to make them better people both to themselves and others.

-While it is called Mini Princesses, in reality, there is nothing gender specific about it and while I have not seen a boy in the class, there is absolutely no reason why boys wouldn’t get as much out of the classes as girls.
+While it is called Mini Princesses, in reality, there is nothing gender specific about it.
+Whilst I have not seen a boy in the class, there is absolutely no reason why boys wouldn’t get as much out of the classes as girls.

 So the class is a mixture of movement/dancing, games, crafts and the famous Rainbow Factory story thrown in for good measure.
-As the class is only an hour long, as you can imagine, the tempo is fast paced and as such, the children are not kept around waiting or stuck doing the same activity.
+As the class is only an hour long, as you can imagine, the tempo is fast paced.
+As such, the children are not kept around waiting or stuck doing the same activity.

-The classes are probably suited for those between the age of 3 and 8 – Heidi is 3 and for one of the bigger classes, it was good to see her being stretched and challenged by some of the tasks which were aimed at the older children.
-Any younger than 3 (or nearly 3) and I feel as though they are not going to have the concentration or perhaps the ability to understand the concepts being delivered.
-Because it is aimed at slightly older children, this is perhaps the first class which I have watched from the side rather than take part – a very strange feeling indeed!!
+The classes are probably suited for those between the age of 3 and 8.
+Heidi is 3 and for one of the bigger classes, it was good to see her being stretched and challenged by some of the tasks which were aimed at the older children.
+Any younger than 3 and I feel as though they are not going to cope.
+This is because they won’t have the concentration or perhaps the ability to understand the concepts being delivered.
+Because it is aimed at slightly older children, this is perhaps the first class which I have watched from the side rather than take part.
+This is a very strange feeling indeed!!

 A little word about the Fairy Godmother, Emma.
-As with all of the Rainbow Factory staff, she is always eager to talk to all the children, particularly at their height level, with so much enthusiasm and always with a smile.
+As with all of the Rainbow Factory staff, she is always eager to talk to all the children.
+This involves getting to the child’s height, with so much enthusiasm and always with a smile.
 As I have said previously, while the classes at the Rainbow Factory are good, it is the staff that make them great.

 To read more of my blog, please feel free to: